KrishRaghuwanshi/Cow_detection_tracking/README.md

 # Cow Detection and Tracking Project

-This project contains implementations for cow detection and tracking using YOLO, along with pathfinding algorithms (A* and D* Lite) for visualization purposes.
+This project contains implementations for cow detection and tracking using YOLO, along with pathfinding algorithms (A* and D*) for visualization purposes.

 ## Project Structure